Blaiski/agileInsight.github.io/index.md

 ### 2. Authorising Access to your Jira or Trello Dashboard
+AgileInsight uses oauth to ask permission to access data on your agile dashboards, in much the same way that you would allow vscode and other IDEs to access your versioning repositories.

 <video width="1150" height="775" controls="true" allowfullscreen="true" poster="video captures/Auth Demo.png">
   <source src="video captures/Auth Demo.mp4" type="video/mp4">
 </video>

-▶︎ *Note that AgileInsight does not store or cache your data.
-Any fetch or update operation is done live and hence requires an internet connection.*
+<sup>▶︎ *Note that AgileInsight does not store or cache your data.
+Any fetch or update operation is done live and hence requires an internet connection.*</sup>

-▶︎ _Authorisation is only needed once, and will be retained across different workspaces of your vscode._
+<sup>▶︎ _Authorisation is only needed once, and will be retained across different workspaces of your vscode._</sup>

 ### 3. Your Agile Dashboard Explorer